atuttle/semaphore/README.md

 The default is `ANY`.
 If you want to require all rules match, set `matchRules: 'ALL'` on your flag.

+> **Deprecation warning:** In version 1.x the `matchRules` property will be removed in support of [better and/or support](https://adamtuttle.codes/blog/2022/semaphore-0.3-and-1.0/).

 # Why not just use config settings?

 You could do that, sure.
 But the value proposition of feature flags is that they can be toggled independendtly of deploying code changes to your application, and often much more rapidly.
 They can take effect as quickly as you can update the flag state on your application.

-(How you do that is left as an exercise for you.
-Once I've implemented it in my app I'll probably blog about how I did it and link to that blog post from here.)
+How you do that is left as an exercise for you.

 ALSO, feature flags allow you to dynamically segment the user population.
 As seen above, I've already got support for %-based rollouts, as well as specific user-attribute and environment-attribute filtering.
+Those would be _possible_ to implement with config settings, but probably not worth the effort.

 # Why roll your own?